PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 expression | the value to return text | the value to match with the result

-## Assert Expression Not Contain
+## Assert Expression Not Match

-Asserts that the specified expression not contain the given value.
+Asserts that the specified expression not match the given value.
 When the assert fails, the test is aborted.

  <p> This is useful because of JavaScript preprocessing.
 It is used to generate commands like assertExpression and waitForExpression. </p>

 ### Usage

 `
-assertExpressionNotContain(expression, text)
+assertExpressionNotMatch(expression, text)
 `

 ### Parameters